bytecodealliance/arf-strings/README.md

 where the replacement characters will serve as a hint as to the nature of the problem.

 Consequently, by default, ARF-unaware C and POSIX code will not be able to open unencodable pathnames.
-For many applications, this limtation is worth the advantage of being able to assume that all pathnames are UTF-8.
+For many applications, this limitation is worth the advantage of being able to assume that all pathnames are UTF-8.
 Applications that wish to work with unencodable pathnames can opt in by being explicitly aware of ARF strings, optionally with the help of the Rust and C libraries in this repository.